- Home/

 £500

-• The landlord is responsible for deciding whether repairs are essential.
-They have the right to inspect the home when making this decision.
+- We're responsible for deciding whether repairs are essential.
+We have the right to inspect your home when making this decision.

-• When you claim for the cost of essential repairs, the landlord will approve or reject claims in a fair and consistent manner.
+- When you claim for the cost of essential repairs, we will approve or reject claims in a fair and consistent manner.

-• tell you why in writing within 7 days of receiving your information supporting the claim
+- tell you why in writing within seven days of receiving your information supporting the claim

-To carry out repairs that your landlord agrees are essential, you must use a Trustmark approved tradesperson or professionals approved by your landlord.
+- must use a Trustmark approved tradesperson or professionals approved by us.
 Find a local tradesperson on the Trustmark website.

 Transferring the allowance to a new owner

-• The repairs allowance will transfer to a new owner if you sell the home.
+- The repairs allowance will transfer to a new owner if you sell your home.

 Can you buy more shares?